-We left Mekele at about 8:00 in the morning.
+We left Mek’ele at about 8:00 in the morning.
 As we were driving through town, we saw a herd of camel crossing the street.
-It is very possible that they had just brought a load of salt to Mekele.
+It is very possible that they had just carried a load of salt to Mek’ele.

 First we saw cattle with large horns.
-I think this photo with the factory in the background is fun,
+After I took the photo, I noticed the factory in the background.

 The streets were lined with cattle today and we passed several groups.
-Ayu did a fantastic job of maneuvering our jeep around and through the middle of them.
+Ayu did a fantastic job of maneuvering our Land Cruiser both around and through the middle of them.

-We went from the Tigray region back to the Amhara region through the Woldia Mountain.
+We were going to be leaving the Tigray region today and and driving back to the Amhara region through the Woldia Mountain.
 We noticed that the houses we are seeing are again made out of wood.

 Very shortly the hills became much less rocky and were covered in some kind of green foliage.

 Then it looked like a camel convention.
-There were so many camel along the road.
+These are just a few of the many camel along the road.

 This woman was dressed very colorfully.

-I just took some random shots along the road.
+I took more random shots along the road.

-We noticed that a camel was sitting down with his/her front legs bent at the knee.
+We noticed that this camel was sitting down with his/her legs bent at the knee.
 Somehow this does not look comfortable.

 Soon we were passing small herds of animals.
-Ayu told us that they were all being taken to the Saturday market but that this one was very big because it was just before Christmas.
-The Ethiopian Christmas is celebrated on January 7th.
+Ayu told us that they were all being taken to the Saturday market and that not only will this market was very big because it was just before Christmas (January 7th in Ethiopia) but it was also an animal market.

 I asked Ayu if we could go to the animal market.
 He turned the jeep around and kept asking people which street to take to get there.
 There were more Bajajs being driven around this small town than I had ever seen before.
 There must have been a hundred of them.

 After driving down several streets, Ayu found the market.
-We had an absolute blast walking around right in the middle of all the cattle, sheep, etc. at the animal market in the town of Alamata.
+We had an absolute blast walking around right in the middle of all the cattle, sheep, etc. I think we were in the town of Alamata.

-and they seemed to enjoy having their photo taken.
+… and they all seemed to enjoy having their photo taken.

-I showed the photos that I took to each group or person.
+I showed the photos that I took to each person or group of people.
 The boys really loved it.
-Sue took a photo f me shoeing the photos to a few of the men.
+Sue took a photo of me showing the photos to a few of the men.

-I saw one man with a rifle over his shoulder.
+I saw one man carrying a rifle over his shoulder.

-It was not each maneuvering through the animals.
+It was not easy maneuvering our bodies between the animals.
 At one point a large cow pushed right through where Jane I were standing and I spontaneously grabbed onto Jane’s hand as it bumped into me.